yiouli/yiouli.us/readme.md

 # Deploy

 The application is currently hosted in Google Cloud.
-The server image is hosted via Google Cloud Run; database is Google Could SQL (Postgres); and files are served from Google Cloud Storage.
+The server image is hosted via Google Cloud Run; database is SQLite (data is stored in the docker image) ~~Google Could SQL (Postgres)~~; and files (static, media) are served from Google Cloud Storage.
 All of them are based in `us-west1 (Oregon)` region.

 To deploy the latest image to the internet, run:

-    gcd
+    deploy

 Browser cache might need to be cleared to see the latest changes in frontend.

+## Database & File Uploads

+Currently the database (i.e. Django/Wagtail data) is stored using SQLite, in the file db.sqlite3.
+The file is packaged inside the docker file and accessed by the Cloudrun web servers locally.
+As result, any write operations happening in production **will not persist**.
+To update data, run the server locally and edit via admin portal on localhost, then run build & deploy to upload the modified database file.

 ## DNS Routing